 When you open the app, you'll see your email inbox with all your emails in reverse chronological order.
 To only see the unread emails, tap the handy filter icon in the bottom-left corner.
 It's nothing fancy, but it works great.

-Two of my favorite email app features were added last year with the iOS 16 release: you can now schedule emails and undo sends (both of which come in handy for me because I frequently revise my emails).
+You can schedule emails and undo sends (both of which come in handy for me because I frequently revise my emails).
 Another spot where Mail steps beyond just sending and receiving emails is with a VIP Inbox and thread notifications.
 If you're overwhelmed by the number of emails you receive, it's tempting to turn off all notifications.
 Unfortunately, that means you might miss something important.
 Contacts added to the VIP list have their own dedicated inbox that always pushes notifications.
 Similarly, you can enable notifications for responses to individual email threads if, for example, you're waiting for a reply from customer support and want to know as soon as you get it.

 Mail by Apple compatibility: Gmail, iCloud, Yahoo, Hotmail, AOL, GMX, Exchange, IMAP accounts